 |---|---|

-| Persona provides incorrect or irrelevant information | Ensure relevant workspace files are selected for context.
-Review the persona's prompt for unrealistic expectations (e.g., asking for real-time data when only static documents are uploaded). |
+| Persona provides incorrect or irrelevant information | Ensure relevant workspace files are selected.
+Review the Context field for unrealistic expectations (e.g., requesting real-time data when only static documents are uploaded). |

-| Responses are overly verbose or off-topic | Add guardrails to the prompt such as "Limit responses to 200 words" or "Focus only on financial metrics; exclude operational details". |
+| Responses are overly verbose or off-topic | Add explicit guardrails to the Tone & Style field, such as "Limit responses to 200 words" or "Focus only on financial metrics; exclude operational detail." |

-| Shared persona isn't visible to team membersCOMING SOON | When the sharing feature launches, verify the persona is set to "Shared" (not "Personal") in the visibility settings.
-Check that you saved the persona after making changes. |
+| Shared persona isn't visible to team members COMING SOON | When the sharing feature launches, verify the persona is set to "Shared" (not "Personal") in the visibility settings, and that you saved the persona after making changes. |

 Related Articles